ehtick/PicView/.github/README.md

 PicView is a fast, free and fully customizable picture viewer for macOS and Windows 10/11.
 It supports virtually all image file types, including _(animated)_ `WEBP`, _(animated)_ `GIF`, `SVG`, `AVIF`, `HEIC`, `PSD` and many others.

-Enjoy a clean, free, and fast experience with no bloated UI or annoying pop-ups.
+Enjoy a clean, free, and fast experience with no annoying pop-ups, and zero tracking.
+It works out of the box — or you can customize it to your needs.

 <p align=center>